 7 Coaching Tips for Your Managers and Leaders

-So, now that we’ve gone over the different performance levels your employees can be at, let’s get to what you came for – the tips!
+Now that we’ve gone over the different performance levels your employees can be at, let’s get to the good stuff — the tips!

 These coaching tips will work with any of those five levels and can help your managers have more mutually beneficial coaching conversations that will improve overall team performance!

 1. Asking guiding questions

-Open-ended, guiding questions lead to more detailed and thoughtful answers, which lead to more productive coaching conversations.
+Open-ended, guiding questions lead to more detailed and thoughtful answers, which lead to more productive coaching conversations in the workplace.
 As a manager or leader, it is critical that you develop strong relationships with your employees.
-This will help you determine if your employees are curious, have the capacity to perform and improve, and what kind of attitude they have towards their work.
+This will help you determine if your employees are curious, have the capacity to perform and improve, and what kind of attitude they have toward their work.

 This is where communication skills and emotional intelligence really come into play.
 Managers must guide conversations both by asking questions and listening, not by giving directives.
-Employees learn and grow the most when they uncover the answers themselves.
+Employees learn and grow the most when they uncover the answers themselves, making the techniques of coaching highly effective.

 2. Recognizing what’s going well

-Coaching well requires a balance of criticism and praise.
-If your coaching conversations are completely focused on what’s not working and what the employee has to do to change, that’s not motivating, it’s demoralizing.
+Coaching (successfully) in the workplace requires a balance of criticism and praise.
+If your coaching conversations solely focus on identifying what’s not working and how the employee needs to change, it can be demoralizing rather than motivating.

 3. Listening and empowering